Self-defence | How to translate through gesture

 Two hands clench a wrist.
 Forearms intertwine.
 In this geometry, something like a pact or a vow seems to be stipulated.
 Yet the image shows a gesture: decontextualized, interrupted.

 The Polish image-maker Joanna Piotrowska‘s Self-defence sets up a radical ambivalence.
 It’s impossible not to think about unbalanced relations in social dynamics, physical and psychological vulnerability.
 Sometimes the image is cropped and excludes any context.
 In other photographs, the composition opens to domestic spaces.
-The focus still on poses, gazes, and forms of bodies.
+The focus is still on poses, gazes, and forms of bodies.
 The photographic gesture is often a phenomenological doubt, as it attempts to approach phenomena from multiple points of view.

 In Self-defence, a 16 mm film series made between 2014 and 2015, some girls are photographed in their homes, staging positions derived from self-defense manuals.
 Here, the other stays out of the image as a projection of absence.
-When the attacker is not captured, the pose’s purpose becomes unclear, and the tensed body is turned towards what we cannot see.
+When the attacker is not captured, the pose’s purpose becomes unclear, and the tensed body is turned toward what we cannot see.
 The body and the mind of the girl become the place of an inner conflict.
 Personal defense, out of the psychological drama.
 The line between attack and defense becomes opaque.
-Piotrowska explores self-protection, power of bodies, anxiety, intimate violence.
+Piotrowska explores self-protection, the power of bodies, anxiety, and intimate violence.

 Poetry, dancers, and choreographers inspire her work, and the feminist and psychology text In a Different Voice, by Carol Gilligan.
 Piotrowska proves the ability to translate concepts into images through the media of theatre, performance, and scenographies, made with domestic contexts.
 This approach results in her interest in a specific visual tension of poses, on how the body inhabits space.